drewster99/swiftui-pin-pad/README.md

 - Keyboard shortcuts: digits, Delete, Escape
 - Glass button style on iOS 26+ / macOS 26+

+## Notes
+- Enforces minimum size of 350x700, looks for ideal size of 400x800, and max size of 500x825.
+This seems to work well for all phones and iPads that I've tested

 ## License

 MIT License